All Products

 Description

-You can execute the CREATE INDEX statement to create a secondary index based on a column in a table.
-You can specify the name of the index on the left side of the ON keyword.
-The data that was written to the column before you create the index is asynchronously indexed.
-After the index is created, the system automatically indexes new data that is written to the column.
+Use CREATE INDEX to automatically create a secondary index on a column in a table.
+Specify the index name before the ON keyword.
+If the column already contains data, indexing happens asynchronously.
+After the index is created, the system automatically indexes new data written to the column.

 Examples